marijnwijbenga/portfolio-project-list/README.md

 ## deploy all to heroku or amazon (or both)
 :point_right:!!
 API's with Django :point_left:

+0. Make a CSS framework
+  - work with sass
+  - work with grid > flex
+  - steal from tailwind, antdesign
+  - eventually make a component library

 1. Vanilla JS& CSS: Js Practice
 2. Vue, Tailwind & Django: Simple finance with:
 3. Vue HTML 5 video player with Vue & Tailwind